algorithm-archivists/algorithm-archive/contents/computus/computus.md

 p = \left\lfloor\frac{13+8k}{25}\right\rfloor.
 $$

-This expression represents the fact that the Metonic cycle will be 8 days off every 2500 years and adds an additional offset of 13 to ensure the Metonic cycle aligns with emperical observation.
+This expression represents the fact that the Metonic cycle will be 8 days off every 2500 years and adds an additional offset of 13 to ensure the Metonic cycle aligns with empirical observation.

 At this point, we know what year we are at on the Metonic calendar and have calculated an offset accordingly; however, we have yet to take into account leap years.
 As stated above, there are 97 leap days every 400 years, and the calculation of $$p$$ above requires correction for the 3 leap days missed.